 Types of legal representation in El Salvador

-The necessary legal representation for a local company in El Salvador depends on the type of governance of the company.
+The necessary type of legal representative in El Salvador depends on the type of governance of the company.

 Board of Directors

 A company’s Board of Directors will take responsibility for the legal representation of the company.
-These Boards can be made up of a minimum of 2 and maximum of 7 people.
+These Boards can be made up of a minimum of 2 and a maximum of 7 people.
 Their roles are as Directors and with their respective Alternate Directors.
-The appointed Legal Representatives can be one or more of the Directors.
+The appointed legal representative in El Salvador can be one or more of the Directors.

-The way in which the functions of legal representation will be managed depends entirely on how the shareholders have established it in the company deed of incorporation.
+The management of legal representation functions depends entirely on how the shareholders have established it in the company deed of incorporation.

 Sole Proprietary Administrator

-When the company’s administration regime is by Sole Administration, only one Director is appointed as Legal Representative with the Alternate Director.
+If the company’s administration regime is by Sole Administration, it appoints only one Director as legal representative in El Salvador, along with an Alternate Director.

 Regardless of the type of administration that the company has through the Board of Directors or Sole Administration for legal representation, the period of its function cannot be more than 7 years.
 After this term, the shareholders must appoint a new administration, and there is also no impediment for the Directors to be re-elected.

 It is not necessary to appoint Alternate Directors.
-It is understood that all attorneys are principal Directors and legal representatives, unless one is given specific or limited functions for their appointment.
+All attorneys are considered principal Directors and a legal representative in El Salvador unless their appointment specifies or limits their functions.

 Contact Biz Latin Hub to find a trusted Legal Representative in El Salvador

-If you are planning to expand your business to El Salvador, it is mandatory to have a Legal Representative to take charge of managing the company’s legal activities the country.
+If you are planning to expand your business to the country, it is mandatory to have a Legal Representative El Salvador to take charge of managing the company’s legal activities the country.

-Biz Latin Hub provides a full range of bilingual market enty and basck-office services focused on the correct and proper functioning of your company, from legal, accounting, tax, corporate administrative services, to market entry.
+Biz Latin Hub provides a full range of bilingual market entry and back-office services focused on the correct and proper functioning of your company, from legal, accounting, tax, and corporate administrative services, to market entry.
 Find all the essential services for your company with us in El Salvador.